 I greatly longed to understand Paul's Epistle to the Romans and nothing stood in the way but that one expression, "the justice of God," because I took it to mean that justice whereby God is just and deals justly in punishing the unjust.
 My situation was that, although an impeccable monk, I stood before God as a sinner troubled in conscience, and I had no confidence that my merit would assuage him.
 Therefore I did not love a just and angry God, but rather hated and murmured against him.
 Yet I clung to the dear Paul and had a great yearning to know what he meant.

 Night and day I pondered until I saw the connection between the justice of God and the statement that "the just shall live by his faith."
 Then I grasped that the justice of God is that righteousness by which through grace and sheer mercy God justifies us through faith.
 Thereupon I felt myself to be reborn and to have gone through open doors into paradise.
 The whole of Scripture took on new meaning, and whereas before the "justice of God" had filled me with hate, now it became to me inexpressibly sweet in greater love.
-This passage of Paul became to me a gate to heaven.1
+This passage of Paul became to me a gate to heaven.
+(Here I Stand: A Life of Martin Luther, 49–50)

-Luther had begun to see this in the Psalms (cf. Psalm 32:11–12 = Romans 4:7–8) in 1513–1514.
+Luther had begun to see this in the Psalms (Psalm 32:11–12; see also Romans 4:7–8) in 1513–1514.
 Now he had seen it clearly in Romans, the door to paradise was opened, he banked his hope fully on the gospel and received the righteousness of God through faith and became as bold as a lion.

 His life was one long act of lion-hearted boldness against the abuses of the Roman church and for the glory of the gospel.